 What is the goal of quarantine?

-The main goal of quarantine is to reduce the spread of infection by limiting the movement of the general public while keeping everyone safe and healthy.
-It’s important to participate in quarantine because it can also help prevent the healthcare systems from becoming overwhelmed by patients with the illness.
+The main goal of quarantine is to reduce the spread of infection by limiting the movement of the public while keeping everyone safe and healthy.
+It’s important to participate in quarantine because it can also help prevent the healthcare systems and others from becoming ill from various illnesses.

 How am I supposed to feel during quarantine?